The Taste of Eventing Success

 Lucinda’s most memorable partnership is with Headley Britannia, the petite liver chestnut who is the only mare to have won the Burghley, Badminton, and Rolex Kentucky three-day events.
 At the 2008 Beijing Olympics, Lucinda was part of Australia’s silver medal-winning team, and went on to compete at the 2012 London Olympics.

-Although Lucinda has retired from eventing following an injury she is still very much training, breeding and developing horses and riders on her yard including Britannia’s Mail, son of Headley Britannia, in fact, Lucinda’s daughter Ellie (17) is now competing on him (currently at 3* level).
-Ellie is proud to be part of the U21 BE Youth Development Squad for the 2021 season.
-Lucinda has trained some of the top riders and horses over the years, three of which are competing in the Tokyo Olympics.
+Although Lucinda has retired from eventing following an injury she is still very much training, breeding and developing horses and riders on her yard including Britannia’s Mail, son of Headley Britannia, in fact, Lucinda’s daughter Ellie (19) is now competing on him (currently at 3* level).
+Lucinda has trained some of the top riders and horses over the years, three of which competed in the Tokyo Olympics.

 Emma caught up and chatted to Lucinda about her career highlights, the Olympics and foodie favourites!

 Images courtesy of Lucinda Fredericks

 What’s your favourite event to have won and your favourite riding memory?

 There are so many but winning Barbury 2008 has to be up there as one of my favourites – it is the final trial for pretty much all of the Olympic nation riders.
 Going around a hunter trial in pairs in 2016 on Brit with my daughter Ellie on her pony Minky was an amazing experience and memory.
 It was just really cool, my favourite horse and my daughter.

 What has been the highlight of your career?